mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 avg_default.compute()  # 40.75
 ```

-To see the computation graph that dask will use, we call `visualize`:
+To see the computation graph that Dask will use, we call `visualize`:

 ```python
 avg_default.visualize()